It is the very OPPOSITE of selfish to keep yourself fit and well.

-Drinks should be evenly spaced at approx 2 hour intervals, with the last proper drink 2 hours before bedtime (ideally non-caffeine), just sips thereafter.
+Drinks should be evenly spaced at approx 2 hour intervals.
+With the last proper drink 2 hours before bedtime (ideally non-caffeine), just sips thereafter.

-It is best to take an ‘organised approach’ to when to fill & empty the bladder
+# 1 .
+Take an ‘organised approach’ to when to fill & empty the bladder

 The bladder prefers regular and spaced filling intervals rather than droughts or floods.
 Though the bottled water companies would like to persuade us differently, it is not normal to be constantly sipping water.
 A drink every couple of hours should rather nicely lead to needing a wee every couple of hours.

-- If you look at your wee when it comes out it should be pale yellow.
+If you look at your wee when it comes out it should be pale yellow.
 If it looks like water you are drinking too much, if it is dark yellow you are not drinking enough.

 Drink every half an hour ?
 Guess what…you are going to need to wee every half an hour…